ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 }
 ```

-* We start by mentioning the `aws_api_gateway_rest_api` resource.
+* We start by mentioning the `aws_api_gateway_rest_api` resource
-It does what is says and provides an API Gateway REST API.
+It does what is says and provides an API Gateway REST API
     * body references the swagger file
-* The `template_file` datasource allows Terraform to use information that is not defined in Terraform (here Swagger)
+* The `template_file` datasource allows Terraform to use information that is not defined in Terraform (Swagger in our case)
-    * Variables are passed to this template_file to fill the file.
+    * Variables are passed to this `template_file` to fill the file
-* For a given `rest-api` to be usable, it has to be deployed.
+* For a given `rest-api` to be usable, it has to be deployed
     * This is done by the `aws_api_gateway_deployment` resource
     * It references the REST API
-    * It needs a stage which is like a 'version' or 'snapshot' of your API.
+    * It needs a stage which is like a 'version' or 'snapshot' of your API
 The stage name will be in the URL to invoke this API.
-* At last the URL on which the API can be invoked is outputted to the terminal.
+* At last the URL on which the API can be invoked is outputted to the terminal
 `/api` is appended to have the correct resource path

 # Endgame